 Yes, you are probably nervous, but if you know exactly what you’re going to say to kick off the interview, that’s one less thing to worry about.

 The key is to make it your own and know it completely.
 That is best done by practicing!
 If you have a webcam, you can record it and analyze it.

 If you are switching careers do not start your answer by stating what you used to do first.
 That confuses the interviewer.
 Focus on the skills that are relevant to the job first.
 And then you can explain how your background relates to your new career goals.
 If it doesn’t then explain your motivation for making the switch.

 Always include information that is relevant and important to the interviewer.
 Your answer isn’t about explaining your work history.

 I’ve been recognized for my analytical skills and ability to interpret data into actionable information.
 I recently completed my MBA which gave me the opportunity to hone these skills and develop data visualization skills.
-My experience in consumer packaging and customer service help me understand the customer’s needs and I use that knowledge to formulate new products and ideas.
-I saw XYZ company listed as a top innovator in the consumer goods space and I’m excited to learn more about this opportunty and how my experience will fit.
+My experience in consumer packaging and customer service helps me understand the customer’s needs and I use that knowledge to formulate new products and ideas.
+I saw XYZ company listed as a top innovator in the consumer goods space and I’m excited to learn more about this opportunity and how my experience will fit.